 Greek Affair is a family-run Greek restaurant in London's Notting Hill Gate offering authentic home cooking based on popular regional recipes of both the Greek islands and the mainland.

 Our restaurant looks and feels like home.
-It is small, cozy, with a very informal and relaxed ambiance.
-When mixed with the Greek hospitality and exquisite taste, it will take you back to the colors and essences of Greece.
+It is small and cosy, with a very informal and relaxed ambiance.
+When mixed with the Greek hospitality and exquisite taste, it will take you back to the colours and essences of Greece.